 Because underneath that embarrassment is a heart bursting proud of what I did.
 The words I wrote, the recipes I developed, the heart and soul I poured into Smitten with Squash.
-And how I grateful I am for the doors it opened, and I how it shaped yet another part of me.
+And how grateful I am for the doors it opened.
+How it shaped yet another part of me.

 Even more so, the joy I get in hearing from people who tell me their favorite from the book, share a picture of what they’ve made from it, or say they carry it with them every fall when they’re at the market, trying to figure out which squash to try next.
 Or that such and such recipe turned their husband into a squash lover.
 My passion has spilled into another kitchen, around a family dinner table, into a market bag.
 And that’s more than enough.

 Tomatoes and butternut squash are not the typical combination.
 I usually turn to more fall-ish things to pair squash with, like brussels sprouts, hearty greens, parsnips, and apples.
 But in an attempt to use the whole, canned Muir Glen Organic tomatoes waiting patiently in my pantry, I wondered if they could work with the butternut sitting on my counter.
 So I went searching for some inspiration and turned to the vegetable master himself, Ottolenghi.
 I found this recipe of his, which sounded amazing, but also time and ingredient intensive.
 But I loved the idea of the idea of sweet roasted squash, slow roasted tomatoes (which would be the acidic component), and tangy, savory yogurt together.